-You will need to begin looking for a financial planner.
-One of the best ways to do this is by asking people you know and trust.
-Ideally you should ask someone who has similar goals and strategies about money.
-This will help you to find a better fit.
-You may be in a situation where you may have to find a planner completely by yourself.
-You can find one through your local bank, a brokerage firm or through a professional organization, such as The Financial Planning Association.
+Ideally, you should ask friends or relatives who have similar goals and strategies regarding finances.
+This will help you find a financial planner who is a better fit.
+You can find a financial planner through your local bank, a brokerage firm, or through a professional organization, such as The Financial Planning Association.

 Review Information on Different Planners and Investment Firms

 Gather information from several planners before you decide on who to go interview.
 Many financial planners have income or investment minimums that you must meet before they will work with you.

 Others will specialize in different areas, such as small business, retirement planning, or estate planning.
 Each firm should also disclose any fees and/or commissions that the financial planner is paid.

 Then you should interview several financial planners before choosing one.
 You should find a financial planner that you feel comfortable with and who listens to you and carefully considers your needs.
 You should also ensure that any financial planner you work with is a certified financial planner (CFP).